Craig Midgley

-Craig Midgley (born 24 June 1976) is an English football manager and former player who played as a striker.
+Craig Midgley (born 24 June 1976) is the Technical Director of Gold Coast United FC.
+He was previously an English football manager and former player who played as a striker.

 Playing career

 Bradford City

 Midgley was a trainee at his hometown club Bradford City.
 He made his first-team debut as a substitute on 17 April 1995 against Rotherham United.
 He failed to break into the team and during his three seasons in the first team squad he was limited to 11 league appearances from the bench.
 He scored one goal in a 1–1 draw with Hull City on 18 November 1995.
 Instead he had two loan spells at Scarborough and one at Darlington.

 Hartlepool United

 Midgley left Bradford to join Hartlepool United in March 1998.
 He spent more than three seasons at Victoria Park during which time he played 86 league games, 35 of which were as substitute, scoring 18 times.
 In June 2001 he moved back to West Yorkshire to join Halifax Town.